cauld/spotify-voice-assistant/README.md

 - You use Home Assistant Assist voice pipeline → Music Assistant has [native voice support](https://github.com/music-assistant/voice-support)
 - You need advanced Spotify API features → Use SpotifyPlus

-**Use both together:** Many users run Music Assistant for UI/management and this integration for voice control via custom conversation agents.

-> **⚠️ Important:** This integration provides the search functionality - your conversation agent's LLM model and hardware determine the actual voice command accuracy and response time.
-For local voice pipelines, qwen3:4b is a pretty good starting point.
+> **Important:** This integration provides the search functionality - your conversation agent's LLM model and hardware determine the actual voice command accuracy and response time.
+For local voice pipelines, qwen3:4b is a good starting point.
 See [Performance](#performance) for optimization guidance.

-## The Problem

-Want to control Spotify with your voice in Home Assistant?
-You'll quickly hit these issues:

-- **Spotcast** requires cookie authentication (`sp_dc`, `sp_key`) which breaks frequently with "serverTime" errors
-- **Music Assistant** is a full-featured music server - excellent for complete music management, but requires running a separate server and aggregates multiple providers
-- **SpotifyPlus** is feature-rich but complex to set up for simple voice commands
-- **Custom Sentences** require rigid YAML patterns - "Play {artist} on {speaker}" instead of natural language
-- **Built-in Spotify integration** has no search service for voice assistants to use
-- **Standard Spotify search returns wrong artists** - Personalized recommendations instead of exact matches (ask for Coldplay, get Taylor Swift)

-## The Solution
+## Key Features

-A lightweight integration designed specifically for voice assistants with function calling:

-✅ **Direct Spotify Connect integration** - No music server required, uses Home Assistant's official Spotify integration ✅ **Natural language from day one** - "Play Coldplay" not "play artist equals Coldplay" ✅ **Zero additional authentication** - Reuses your existing Home Assistant Spotify OAuth ✅ **Exact match artist search** - Finds Coldplay when you ask for Coldplay, not recommendations ✅ **Works with any Spotify Connect device** - WiiM, Sonos, Google Cast, Echo, whatever you have ✅ **Under 120 lines of code** - Simple, maintainable, easy to understand ✅ **Voice assistant ready** - Complete conversation agent examples included
+- **Natural language voice control** - "Play Coldplay" not "play artist equals Coldplay"
+- **Zero additional authentication** - Reuses your existing Home Assistant Spotify OAuth
+- **Exact match search** - Finds Coldplay when you ask for Coldplay, not recommendations
+- **Works with any Spotify Connect device** - WiiM, Sonos, Google Cast, Echo, whatever you have
+- **Lightweight and simple** - Direct Spotify Connect integration, no music server required
+- **Complete examples included** - Function calling config for Extended OpenAI Conversation

 ## Comparison with Alternatives